benrbray/prosemirror-math/README.md

 * `src/math-nodeview.ts`: A `NodeView` responsible for rendering and editing math nodes.
 * `style/math.css`: Contains all necessary styling for math nodes to display correctly.
 This file can easily be modified to achieve your desired appearance.

-Additionally, the `docs-src/` contains Aafully-functioning example project that uses webpack generate a static website that includes `prosemirror-math` and all its dependencies.
+Additionally, the `docs-src/` folder contains a fully-functioning example project that uses webpack to generate a static website that includes `prosemirror-math` and all its dependencies.

 * If you want to the example code as a starting point for your own project, pay special attention to the comments in `docs-src/webpack.config.js`.